Kentucky Sales Tax

 Frankfort, KY 40602-0299

 Because Kentucky is a member of the SSUTA, you can also register to collect sales tax in the state through their website.
 However, registering with the SSUTA will require you to register in all member states at once.
-If you make sales in multiple states or you anticipate expanding your business sometime soon, this may work out well for you.
+If you make sales in multiple states or you anticipate expanding your small business sometime soon, this may work out well for you.
 However, if you’re only interested in doing business in Kentucky at this time, it’s probably better to simply register with the state.

 There is no fee to register, and it typically takes two to three weeks to process an application.
 When you’re approved and your permit is issued, you’ll also be assigned a filing frequency by the state based on your projected total monthly tax liability.
 This filing frequency is reevaluated annually at the end of the fiscal year on June 30, and it may be adjusted up or down based on your previous year’s sales.
 The options for filing are: